-Recipe for Vegetarian White Bean Chili with Chocolate
+Recipe for the Best Meatless Chili with Chocolate

-I first shared this vegetarian white bean chili recipe in my cookbook Romancing the Stove: the unabridged guide to aphrodisiac foods.
-It is my family’s favorite chili recipe.
-Veggie Chili, or Veggie Chilli as the Brits call it, is really an American dish with Latin American root.
-My version is most definitely American-influenced but it also incorporates the Mexican use of cacao in savory dishes.
+I first shared this meatless chili with chocolate recipe in my cookbook Romancing the Stove: the unabridged guide to aphrodisiac foods.
+It is not just an aphrodisiac recipe, it’s also my family’s favorite chili recipe.
+Veggie chili, or veggie chili as the Brits call it, is an American dish with Latin American roots.
+My version is most definitely American-influenced but it also incorporates the Mexican use of cacao, or chocolate, in savory dishes.

 For this easy vegetarian chili recipe I don’t take the time to attempt to create the paste, or use Mexican chocolate disks.
 I prefer to control the amount of spice in the recipe and you can’t do that with the disks.
 (Although they are fun for experimenting in other recipes!)